skyscreen/DevOps_NCV_Java/mac_ncv/Readme.md

-Deploy docker with nomad,consul,vault on Mac standlone
+Deploy docker with nomad,consul,vault on Mac standalone

 One node for lead and client, 3 clients just as examples to submit one of them